Xiaosiwole/papers/journal.md

 Add a figure into the paper

 #Conclusions
 We did some science.
 It was great.
-We found that Ziyu is Shabi.